1. Who are we?

 b.
 HEART cookies and how to reject cookies

-It is important to note that if you change your settings and block certain cookies, you will not be able to take full advantage of some features of HEART services, and we might not be able to provide some features you have previously chosen to receive.
+It is important to note that if you change your settings and block certain cookies, you will not be able to take full advantage of some features of REVOLVE services, and we might not be able to provide some features you have previously chosen to receive.

 c.
 Other information collected from web browsers